petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-spot-instances.md

 When using Spot Instances with standby pools, you can configure the pool to use either a **running** or **deallocated** VM state.
 Hibernate is not supported when using spot instances.
 Each state has different behaviors:

 ### Running state
-- The VMs in the standby pool remain in a running state.
+- The virtual machines in the standby pool remain in a running state.
-- If a VM in the pool is evicted due to Spot capacity constraints, it will be deleted and replaced with a new instance.
+- If a VM in the pool is evicted due to Spot capacity constraints, it is deleted and replaced with a new instance.
 - This configuration ensures that the pool is always ready to provide running instances to the scale set as long as you have a minimum ready capacity configured or have not reached the max ready capacity configured on your standby pool.

 ### Deallocated state
 - The Spot Instances in the standby pool complete provisioning and are then shut down (deallocated).
 - When the scale set requires new instances, they are automatically pulled from the pool and started in the scale set.
-- This configuration reduces costs by releasing the compute resources associated with the VMs after they have finished all post provisioning steps.
+- This configuration reduces costs by releasing the compute resources associated with the virtual machines after they have finished all post provisioning steps.

 > [!NOTE]
 > There are no guarantees or SLAs when using Spot Instances in standby pools.
 Spot Instances are subject to eviction based on Azure capacity availability.